dankelley/oceglider/sandbox/dk/qc/qc06_help.md

 This app is designed to handle SeaExplorer glider data, in a file format used by the Bedford Institute of Oceanography as of July 2019.
-Extension to other data formats should not be too difficult, but the author is inclined to focus first on the SeaExplorer data that is using in his own research program.
+Extension to other data formats should not be too difficult, but the author is inclined to focus first on the SeaExplorer data that is being used in his own research program.

 This tool is being developed during a period of active use, and the goal is to make it work well in a practical context, not in some imagined general setting.